OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/dd/eb.md

 ---
 title: eb
-description: The eb page provides information on how to display active blockchain addresses over time using different exchanges.
+description: "The eb page provides information on how to display active blockchain" addresses over time using different exchanges.
 It also includes details on parameters such as the initial and final dates for fetching data.
 keywords: